LSEG-API-Samples/Article.RDP.JavaScript.HTTP-Proxy/README.md

     }
 })
 ```
 That covers the basic HTTP operations workflow of the client-side *app.js* code.
-The example web application is now can login to the RDP, get access token, and request data through the http-proxy.
+The example web application is now can log in to the RDP, get access token, and request data through the http-proxy.

 ![figure-5](images/05_app_example.png "Example App")